hookdeck/hookdeck-cli/README.md

 [![slack-badge]](https://join.slack.com/t/hookdeckdevelopers/shared_invite/zt-yw7hlyzp-EQuO3QvdiBlH9Tz2KZg5MQ)

-Using the Hookdeck CLI, you can forward your webhooks to your local webserver.
-We offer unlimited **free** and **permanent** webhook URLs.
-Your webhook history is preserved between session and can be viewed, replayed or used for testing by you and your teammates.
+Using the Hookdeck CLI, you can forward your events (e.g. webhooks) to your local webserver.
+We offer unlimited **free** and **permanent** event URLs.
+Your event history is preserved between sessions and can be viewed, replayed, or used for testing by you and your teammates.

-Hookdeck CLI is compatible with most of Hookdeck features such as filtering and fan-out delivery.
-You can use Hookdeck CLI to develop or test your webhook integration code locally.
+Hookdeck CLI is compatible with most of Hookdeck's features, such as filtering and fan-out delivery.
+You can use Hookdeck CLI to develop or test your event (e.g. webhook) integration code locally.

 Although it uses a different approach and philosophy, it's a replacement for ngrok and alternative HTTP tunnel solutions.